Diabetes Mellitus (DM) is a disorder of blood sugar (glucose) regulation and utilization resulting in chronically raised sugar levels in the blood.

 What is insulin?
 What causes Diabetes Mellitus?

-The pancreas is an abdominal organ which produces various important enzymes and hormones.
+The pancreas is an abdominal organ that produces various important enzymes and hormones.
 Islet cells within the pancreas make insulin, the hormone responsible for the regulation of sugar levels in the body.

 What are normal blood glucose levels?